Asterisk514/Disease-Diagnosis/README.md

 ## Project Overview

 Medical diagnosis often relies on the interpretation of images, such as X-rays, MRIs, or photos of skin conditions.
 Traditionally, this requires the expertise of trained medical professionals.
-This project aims to assist in the diagnostic process by using an advanced Large Language Model to generate textual descriptions of disease symptoms and possible diagnoses based on input images.
+This project aims to assist in the diagnostic process by using an advanced Large Multimodal Model to generate textual descriptions of disease symptoms and possible diagnoses based on input images.

 ## How It Works